 — Muhammed Ali

-In the meantime, let’s embrace those who take action and achieve!
+Let’s embrace those who take action and strive to achieve!